Trisfald/veridia-rpg/Traits.md

 ##### Cost: 10 experience points
 You undertake a massive ritual, lasting approximately a full week.
 In the end, you will be reborn, your mind still intact but your body anew.\
 As a half-undead, your daily needs of food and sleep are halved, as well as diseases' effects on your health; on the other hand, your skin becomes pale and magical healing restores half the points it should.
 You gain one point of inner armor.\
 Every week you must spend one entire day to strengthen the magic that holds your body together.
-Failure to do so causes the loss of a health level, which can be recovered only by performing the aforementioned ritual.
+Failure to do so causes the loss of a health level, which can be recovered only by performing again the ritual.

 # <a name="S-ways"></a>Knightly ways traits